TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab3.md

 * `(openeditor)` from the Syntax menu ensures that a new editor window is opened for the result.
 * Finally, `(source)` tells Spoofax to run the builder on an unanalysed (and also not desugared) AST.

-Note that the `editor-desugar` rule only applies `desugar` to a specific node.
-Thus, first select the part of the program that corresponds to the node you want to desugar and then select the builder *Show desugared syntax*.
+Note that the `editor-desugar` rule uses `desugar-all`.
+You should implement this strategy as explained in the next section.
+Until you do, the menu option will not work.
 {: .notice .notice-warning}